 Add context and encouragement:

-Explain why you’re asking for sensitive details (income, race/ethnicity, family background) and how that information will be used.
+Explain why you’re asking for sensitive details (income, race or ethnicity, family background) and how that information will be used.
 Build trust by sharing your family foundation’s values and commitment to fairness.

 An inaccessible application shuts out qualified students who use assistive technologies or require alternative formats.